siderolabs/sidero/website/content/v0.6/Getting Started/prereq-kubernetes.md

 workstation.

 Note that there are three ports mentioned in the command above.
+The first (67) is for DHCP proxy.
-The first (69) is
+The second (69) is
 for TFTP.
-The second (8081) is for the web server (which serves netboot artifacts and configuration).
+The third (8081) is for the web server (which serves netboot artifacts and configuration).
-The third (51821) is for the SideroLink Wireguard network.
+The fourth (51821) is for the SideroLink Wireguard network.

 Exposing them here allows us to access the services that will get deployed on this node.
 In turn, we will be running our Sidero services with `hostNetwork: true`,